Accounting | Law | Marketing & Public Relations | Media | Legends

 Hometown: Rochester, New York

-Lisa Respers France is a senior entertainment producer for CNN Digital in Atlanta.
+Lisa Respers France is a senior entertainment writer for CNN Digital in Atlanta.
 A 12-year veteran of CNN’s entertainment team, France has covered everything from the deaths of Michael Jackson and Prince to how race factors into criticism of Meghan Markle; her writing looks past the guilty pleasure of pop culture to reveal the deeply serious stories at the intersection of national politics and justice.
 France previously served as an editor of the alumni magazine for Saint John’s University and, before that, as a journalist for the Baltimore Sun.
 She got her start in journalism in 1994 at the Los Angeles Times.
 Her short stories have appeared in two anthologies.

 Education: University of Maryland, Baltimore County